arpit-agr/v3-arpit-codes/src/content/blog/bhagat-singh-atheism/index.md

 ## Further Reading

-Published posthmously on 27 September 1931 in [The People](/docs/why-i-am-an-atheist.pdf), the essay can be accessed in its entirety on [marxists.org](https://www.marxists.org/archive/bhagat-singh/1930/10/05.htm).
+The essay can be accessed in its entirety on [marxists.org](https://www.marxists.org/archive/bhagat-singh/1930/10/05.htm).
+It was published posthmously on 27 September 1931 in [The People](/docs/why-i-am-an-atheist.pdf).

 ## Attribution